Kate Winslet: Resurgence and expansion (2020–present)

 After being attached to a biopic of model and war photographer Lee Miller for eight years, Winslet produced and starred in Lee (2023).
 She hired cinematographer Ellen Kuras (who had filmed her in Eternal Sunshine of the Spotless Mind) to make her feature directorial debut with the project.
 Winslet slipped and fell while filming, leading to three haematomas on her spine; she continued working despite the pain.
 Reviewers for The Hollywood Reporter and The Daily Beast noted how much Winslet's performance helped elevate a conventional biopic.
 Winslet next executive produced and starred in the HBO miniseries The Regime (2024), a satire about a fictional authoritarian country.
 To play a megalomaniac dictator, she consulted a neuroscientist and a psychotherapist to create a backstory for her character.
 Critics deemed her performance superior to the series.
 She earned Golden Globe nominations for her performances in both Lee and The Regime, in addition to a BAFTA nomination for Outstanding British Film as a producer on Lee.

-Winslet will next reprise her role in the sequel Avatar: Fire and Ash.
-She is set to make her directorial debut with the Netflix drama film Goodbye June, written by her son Joe Anders, in which she will also star and produce.
+In 2025, Winslet reprised her role in the sequel Avatar: Fire and Ash.
+She made her directorial debut with the Netflix drama film Goodbye June, written by her son Joe Anders, in which she also starred and produced.
+Director Andy Serkis and producer Peter Jackson spent much of 2025 convincing Winslet to move her family from the United Kingdom to New Zealand for the duration of filming for The Lord of the Rings: The Hunt for Gollum (2027) so she could join the cast.